smoynes/elsie/README.md

 remains a tractable system that is comprehensible by an individual.

 Hardware simulators already exist for the LC-3 architecture.
-The textbook authors provide one and there are many others freely available online.
+The textbook publishers provide one and there are many others freely available online.
 This one is a reinvention of the wheel with the aim of learning about:

 - computer architecture
 - assembly programming
 - operating systems
-- the Age of the PC
+- personal computing history
 - _Shokunin Kishitsu_ (職人気質), the artisan's spirit

-There are many things in computing that remain mysterious to me.
+There remain many computer things that baffle me.
 Through experiential learning, I will read, write, ask questions, find answers, and solve problems.
-It is to be hoped that by building something esoteric using the old ways, by holding the master craftsman's tools, I will gain a better understanding of computing's past and present.
+It is to be hoped that by building something esoteric using the old ways, by holding the master craftsman's tools in my hands, I will gain a better understanding of computing's past and present.

 I have lots ideas for experiments to bring into the lab.
 I've thought about: